nicolasventer/tmp_cmd_runners/client/README.md

 }
 ```

-When enabled, the function receives the accumulated output string and returns the transformed text to display.
+When enabled, the function receives the accumulated output string and returns the text shown in the output panel.
+If the transform fails to load, the UI disables it and shows an error.

-## Saved State Workflow

-The header controls manage server-backed JSON state files:

-- `new`: work with an unsaved dashboard
-- `Refresh`: reload the available saved files
-- `Load`: replace the current dashboard with the selected saved state
-- `Save`: create or overwrite a saved state file
-- `Rename`: rename the selected saved file

-Each saved state stores:

-- the runners currently on the page
-- each runner's command text
-- each runner's transform source
-- each runner's GridStack layout (`x`, `y`, `w`, `h`)

-Saved states do not restore live output or restart running processes.

 ## Notes

 - The backend URL is currently hardcoded to `http://localhost:8000`.
-- Command input is sent as a single-line command string.
+- Command input is sent as a single command string.
-- Multi-line command text is flattened into a single line before it is sent to the backend.
+- Multi-line command text is flattened into a single line before being sent to the backend.
+- Transform code runs in the browser by loading a generated JavaScript module.
-- The frontend is intended for local use alongside the companion FastAPI server.
+- This frontend is intended for local use alongside the companion FastAPI server.